DataDog/documentation/content/en/tracing/troubleshooting/faq_apm.md

 ## One service is showing up as multiple different services in Datadog.

-An example of this issue is is your `service:test` is showing as
+An example of this issue is if your `service:test` is showing as all of these in the Datadog platform:
 - `Service:test`
 - `Service:test-mongodb`
 - `Service:test-postgresdb`